 In spite of all efforts, a few matters remained open.
 Europe would like to express its position towards those elements and also to suggest small editorial changes.

-RESOLUTION 71 (Rev. Busan, 2014)
+RESOLUTION 71 (Rev. dubai, 2018)

-Strategic plan for the Union for 2016-2019
+Strategic plan for the Union for 2020-2023